 - Verified information is indicated with a green dot next to the field.

-- Information that need to be corrected is indicated with a red dot next to the field.
+- Information that must be corrected is indicated with a red dot next to the field.
 Note: If you want to view detailed query results, click Verbose.

 - If any information is incorrect or missing, edit fields as needed and then repeat Step 5.